wavefrontHQ/opentelemetry-examples/.NET-example/README.md

 #### Step 1: Get our example application

-We can easily instrument our any other application, but if we do not have one then refer to a following simple application.
+The instrumentation works with any application, for this walk through we will refer to the following simple application.
 Our example application is a locally hosted server that responds with “Hello, World!“ every time we access it.

 ```c#
 using Microsoft.AspNetCore.Builder;